vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/06-optimizing-rebuilds.md

 > NOTE: The Kubernetes manifests are always included in the paths that Skaffold watches, so any change to `deployment.yaml` will cause a re-deploy as well.

-Once the build has completed, which should be a lot quicker this time as the builder was able to used the cached build artefacts from the prior build, test the application once more by running:
+Once the build has completed, which should be a lot quicker this time as the builder was able to used the cached build artifacts from the prior build, test the application once more by running:

 ```execute-2
 curl localhost:4503